|

 Please note that most points do not have SD, and the setting default value will be used.
 Points that require a particular SD can be manually assigned, and the program will ignore the default SD and assign the specified SD to them, for example points 8340304 in photo 83403 in the file below.

-If file name extensions are omitted, the function will add default extensions to the files.
+If file name extension is omitted, the function will add default extension to the file.
 The default extension is ".txt".

 Unless the path name is given in the file names, the function will search for the files in the current working directory, defined by command "set path".